 Maple Sugaring with Boston Kids: Maple Syrup Festivals, Sugar House Tours in Massachusetts

-Maple Syrup Festivals and Events near Boston
+Maple Syrup Events and Activities near Boston

-1. Maple Sugaring for All at the Boston Nature Center—Mattapan
+3. Maple Sugaring for All at the Boston Nature Center—Mattapan

 Help collect and boil down sap from the trees found around this urban nature center, and then sample some delicious maple treats.

-2. Maple Tree Tap-A-Thon—Southborough
+4. Maple Tree Tap-A-Thon—Southborough

 Led by a Trustees of Reservations naturalist and ranger, during this event you'll learn how to identify maple trees, and explore the history of tapping.
 Each participant will have the opportunity to set their own tap.